 Sigge has chosen ARCHICAD as their BIM solution.
 Their efficient working methods lean on a functional template, which creates and maintains smoothed workflows.

 Sigge can easily be counted as one of the pioneers of BIM.
-They are active in various development schemes, like several KIRA-digi projects, which boost the digitalisation of the building environment and construction sector.
+They are active in various development schemes, like several KIRA-digi projects, which boost the digitalization of the building environment and construction sector.
 Sigge is also cooperating with the Building Information Group and buildingSMART and is busy with the improvement of maintenance models.
 The gathered information is tested and piloted in Sigge's real projects.

 As a practical example, Sigge and M.A.D. took part in the recently finished ASU-digi project, which generated an ARCHICAD template for a more automated revision of building information models.

 "Sigge and M.A.D. have co-worked in numerous forms, like creating new objects.
-Many of M.A.D.'s trainings and seminars have been helpful.
+Many of M.A.D.'s courses and seminars have been helpful.
 A local, easily approachable software specialist is a great benefit," notes Aino Koivunen.

 The soul of Sigge

 A wide range of faithful clients also means an extensive work field.
 Speaking of Sigge, we dare not to discuss architecture alone.
-The big picture includes interiors, land use, renovations and much more.
+The big picture includes interiors, land use, renovations, and much more.
 Sigge's excellence has naturally provoked tasks in the fields of BIM coordination and management.

 Moreover, Sigge's portfolio contains more extraordinary cases, such as floating houses around the globe, parametric architecture and sports arenas.
 Sigge eagerly attends both domestic and international architectural competitions, and success has followed.

 During the last years, Sigge have been one of the fastest-growing Finnish architectural offices.
 The number of employees is over sixty and counting, and the premises have expanded.
-Sigge invests strongly in the future – and tomorrow is built by motivated people.
+Sigge invests actively in the future – and tomorrow is built by motivated people.

-"We want to invest in youngsters and experts, and clear meaningful career paths for them.
+"We want to invest in youngsters and experts, and clear, meaningful career paths for them.
 Our team is well-matched with minimum hierarchy.
 The main factor that motivates people, is succeeding in daily work – and that's what we are trying to support in every way," sums Juha Kuokkanen, Administrative Director of Sigge.